alexandreelise/routefinder/README.md

 ### WHY ?

-I wanted to be able to use what I know best: PHP and Joomla to make a useful tool for the Joomla Developers Community and allow more people to grasp the TRUE POWER of Web Services / Api in Joomla 4.x and the upcoming Joomla 5.x.
+I wanted to be able to use what I know best: PHP and Joomla to make a useful tool for the Joomla Developers Community and allow more people to grasp the TRUE POWER of Web Services / Api in Joomla 5.x and beyond.

 GOAL: Fetch and extract Joomla!
-4.x Api Endpoints from source code then generate OpenAPI Schema 3.0.0 out of it.
+5.x and beyond API Endpoints from source code then generate OpenAPI Schema 3.0.0 out of it.

 ### HOW ?